DeepSegment/FCN-GoogLeNet/README.md

 ### Change dataset to MIT Scene Parsing

-To train and test FCN on MIT Scene Parsing, two scripts should be changed manually as follow:
+To train and test FCN on MIT Scene Parsing, two scripts should be changed manually as follow.
+Afterwards, you can play around with this new dataset according to the steps mentioned above.

 **(1) Script ```inception_FCN.py```:**